 How to apply

-The final decision on the award of the ECHE, or rejection of an application, is taken by the European Commission on the basis of the recommendations of the ECHE Evaluation Committee (a panel comprising European Commission and Executive Agency officials).
+Applications are dealt with by the Executive Agency.
+The final decision on the award of the ECHE, or rejection of an application, is taken by the European Commission on the basis of the recommendations of the ECHE Evaluation Committee.